Live with Monastic Rhythms to your Days, Weeks, Months, and Years

 • Reflect on your experience of daily praying the divine office, weekly fasting and taking the Eucharist, and yearly seeking retreat with God.

 • You share similar rhythms with others around the world.
-Reflect on the ways that unity of rhythms creates a spiritual community that binds us with one another.
+Reflect on the ways that unity of rhythms create a spiritual community that binds us together.